citra-emu/citra-web/site/content/entry/citra-progress-report-2017-q4.md

 makes services increment the clock *before* they are called, instead of after.

 <!-- NOTE: Possibly hard to understand/too verbose?
 Reword if so. -->
-One of the reasons this is important is because services can schedule calls to other services to run in the future.
-If the current time in the virtual clock is incorrect when the service schedule an event, it would run too early because the time for the scheduled event would effectively be shifted back by the virtual time it takes for the service that scheduled it would run.
+One of the reasons this is important is that services can schedule calls to other services to run in the future.
+If the current time in the virtual clock is incorrect when the service schedule an event, it would run too early since the time for the scheduled event would effectively be shifted back by the virtual time it takes for the service that scheduled it would run.